-As at June 30, 2023, a total of \$148,750 (2022 - \$42,083) was payable to key management personnel.
+As at September 30, 2023, a total of \$8,750 (2022 - \$42,083) was payable to key management personnel.
 The amount owing recorded in accounts payable and accrued liabilities is unsecured, non-interest bearing and due on demand.

-As at the date of these condensed interim consolidated financial statements, the Company is in the process of settling \$140,000 of this outstanding balance in common shares.
+As at the date of these condensed interim consolidated financial statements, the Company is in the process of settling in common shares the \$140,000 owing to key management personnel.
+As at September 30, 2023, this amount was reclassified from the accounts payable and accrued liabilities to shares to be issued.